georgfedermann/ValueChainSimulator/README.md

 customer at the end of the value chain.

 The simulator will only simulate one simple value chain consisting of a linear, non-circular chain of work centers.

-The value chain consists of 0 or more work centers.
-Each work center performs a step in creating the product of the value chain.

 It can be configured if a given work center takes a constant time each time it performs its tasks or whether there is a random variation in the execution time.